zigford/AppVScripts/Recipes/ClimSystems/SimClim for Desktop/4.0/Working Files/Readme.md

 #### License configuration

-Place 'AppSettings.xml' into the InstallDir
+Place 'AppSettings.xml' into the InstallDir\x86

 Example: